-Protests kick off for second day ahead of G20 summit
+Hamburg: G20 protesters attempt to disrupt summit

 During the two-day meeting in German Chancellor Angela Merkel's birthplace, leaders are expected to discuss climate change, terrorism and migration.

-Many of the demonstrators who gathered Thursday were protesting against capitalism, but some joined to voice their concern about issues including global warming.
+While many of the demonstrators who gathered on Thursday were protesting against capitalism, some joined to voice their concern about issues including global warming.

-Thursday's protests were marked by violence -- police used water cannons as people threw bottles and smoke bombs during the "Welcome to Hell" march, which began about two miles from where the summit will be held.
-They were dispersed by midnight, according to police.

-At least 76 officers were hurt, including one seriously, Hamburg police said.
-Authorities did not give the number of injured protesters and bystanders, but said one person had been arrested for throwing a bottle.